malexsmith/3700_Assignment_1_dispersal/README.md

-# 3700-dispersal
-test
+# 3700 Assignment 2 : Dispersal from deep sea vents inferred from mtDNA

-# code blocks to download public dna sequences, align them, and create phylogenies to complete assignment 2
-# please note that you should have the most up to date version of R installed
-# along with R studio
-# and that you are connected to the internet throughout.
+# Code blocks that will help you download public dna sequences, align them, and create phylogenies to complete assignment 2.
+Please note that you should have the most up to date version of R installed along with R studio and that you are connected to the internet throughout.

-# this first block of code clears your working environment in case you've been using
-# R for something else.
-# and then confirms what version of R you are running
+# This first block of code clears your working environment in case you've been using R for something else and then confirms what version of R you are running

 rm(list=ls())

 # You need a new version of R - at least 4.3.3.
-# check this by entering:
+You  check this by entering:
 R.version

 # next block of code tells you where your working directory is